OliBridgman/concepts/README.md

 scales walls when smaller drums hit, etc. During this visual representation of the sequence, the user must also complete melodic sequences to complement the drum sequence, slicing and slashing enemies.

+##More Drums

+Similar to ninja simon says, but as a real time puzzle game.
+Each level is a drum pattern.
+The character is a ball.
+The user builds a character movement pattern with a drum sequencer, solving the level by playing the right drum beat to navigate the character through the moving platforms.
+Bass jumps low, snare jumps high, other things do other things.

+##Horrorlogy

+You're Death, the Grim Reaper.
+You're in a hotel.
+You have to kill _everyone_.
+The game is time based.
+You can only affect the environment in small but meaningful ways, causing either small accidents or major catastrophes.
+Causing the death of one person at 8am may mean that it is impossible to cause the death of another later in the game.
+You can travel back in time to the beginning of the day to replay.
+Groundhog Day meets Final Destination.

+##It's Not You, It's Me

+Groundhog day, but for the day your romantic relationship falls apart.
+Revisit the same horrible conversations, trying to find some way to make it all work.
+It never works.
+And if you somehow do beat the game, the date changes, the partner changes, and you're still having the same conversations.